Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Tenants in Nevada have the following rights under the statewide landlord-tenant law.
 The right to:

-- Be provided the aforementioned disclosures prior to moving into the property
+- Be provided the aforementioned disclosures prior to signing the lease agreement and moving into the property

-- Continue occupying the property until the proper procedure has been followed to remove them
+- Continue occupying the premises until the proper procedure has been followed to remove them

 - Be treated fairly without any form of bias on the basis of protected classes such as race, color, religion, and familial status